dav-to/WGAN-GP-for-value-at-risk-estimation/README.md

 The code is based on some of the code that I used in my master's thesis on the subject [3].

 WGAN-GP is used to simulate returns for a financial portfolio, the 95% VaR can then be estimated as the 5th percentile times -1 (as VaR is in terms of loss).
-To get a updated VaR estimate that reflects the current market condition a pretrained model is updated by training the model for a number of additional epochs on recent data.
+To get an updated VaR estimate that reflects the current market condition a pretrained model is updated by training the model for a number of additional epochs on recent data.

-For comparison VaR is also estimated for the backtesting period using the classical variance-covariance method.
+For comparison 95% VaR is also estimated for the backtesting period using the classical variance-covariance method.

 ## Files